fluencelabs/deal/ts-client/README.md

 > TODO: rename, because client says nothing.

 # deal-mather-client
 To find preferable compute units for the deal and its configuration via Subgraph (indexer).
+The main user of the client is https://github.com/fluencelabs/cli (fCli).

 ## Context Diagram